will7am/cms-article/README.md

 <p>5.
 Please check the auth system of normal user/visitor and admin user, visitor and normal user could not see create, update and delete options, and will be redirected even if they entered the right urls.</p>
 <p>6.
 By default, users can only register as 'user', and have to alter the user role to 'admin' from the database, which reflects the real environment.</p>
 <p>7.
 Once admin users logged in, they can create, edit and records will be saved to the database, and when being shown, author(admin names) will be displayed under title. </p>
+<p>8.
+The whole project is using Bootstrap 5, use npm commands when necessary.</p>